 When Murathi Parsi of the Kapilavastu District of Nepal went blind, surgery was out of reach.
 Despite living only one hour away from an eye hospital, the family simply did not have the USD $70 needed for her surgery.
 Her husband and her son, both daily wage earners, had to make do with odd jobs in construction.
 With almost seven mouths to feed along with some household debt, saving up the amount needed for Murathi’s operation seemed like an insurmountable task.

-When the day come, he put his wife on his bicycle, and duly made the one-and-a-half hour ride to the Royal Thai Monastery — where patients were being screened.
-At the screening camp, eye health assistants working with the Tej Kohli & Ruit Foundation identified her double cataracts, and told Murathi to come for her free surgery on the 30th of March.
-After receiving a paper which confirmed her scheduled operation for the 30th, Murathi Parsi’s husband put her on his cycle again, and took her back home.
+When the day come, he put his wife on his bicycle and duly made the one-and-a-half-hour ride to the Royal Thai Monastery — where patients were being screened.
+At the screening camp, eye health assistants working with the Tej Kohli & Ruit Foundation identified her double cataracts and told Murathi to come for her free surgery on the 30th of March.
+After receiving a paper that confirmed her scheduled operation for the 30th, Murathi Parsi’s husband put her on his cycle again and took her back home.

 “In the mornings, my granddaughters help me get ready.
 Sometimes, they get late for school”.
 The grandchildren also have several other household chores — and taking care of Parsi is additional work.

 In a heartbreaking insight, she says that some days when she was eating, the local dogs would come and take food from her plate.
 Her husband adds: “I am a daily wage earner.
 Some days, when I have to sit home to take care of her, I have to forfeit a paid job.
 It becomes very difficult”.